 - practical skills relating to patent applications and infringement advice

-Once you have met these conditions, you can be sworn in as a patent attorney and entered into the register.
-Only when you are registered can you work as an independent paternt attorney, for a patent agency or company.
+Once you have passed the exam and obtained the required experience, you can be sworn in as a patent attorney and entered into the register.
+Only when you are registered can you work as an independent patent attorney, for a patent agency or company.
+Clients can then find you in the Register of Patent Attorneys.

 Rules of conduct